 Fines and Bills

 Overdue notices are sent as a courtesy.
 Failure to receive a notice does not exempt anyone from overdue fines, replacement or processing charges.
 The fine schedule for overdue books is as follows: a 7-day grace period where no fines are imposed.
 From the 8th day to the 21st day, a flat fee of $3 per item is charged.
 On the 22nd day, the overdue item is considered lost and a flat fee of $50 per item is imposed along with a $10 late fee.
 All bills are payable at the Business Office.
 If the replacement cost for any item exceeds $50 the bill will be adjusted upwards.
 Should a lost item be returned after the 22nd day, the Business Office will be contacted and the $50 will be credited to your account but the $10 late fee will remain If you are certain that you have lost a book or other library material please contact the Circulation Supervisor before the 22 days are up and you will only be billed for the replacement cost and the late fee will be reduced to $5.
 DVDs and VHS tapes have a one day grace period and have late fees of $1 per day.
-Fines and fees for InterLibrary Loan and ConnectNY materials are discussed on their respective pages, but are generally $110 per book.
+Fines and fees for InterLibrary Loan materials are generally $110 per book.

 Photocopy, Print Scanner, Microfilm Machines and the Microfilm Scanner